 Transportation, Distribution & Logistics

-Throughout the course of the program, students will receive comprehensive instruction in the five (5) areas of specialization recognized by the ASE Education Foundation, for professional technician certification.
+Instruction and training includes uses of parts and repair manuals, price lists, flat-rate manuals, computerized systems for estimating and pricing to customers; recordkeeping; shop safety, and housekeeping.
+Throughout the course of the program, students will receive comprehensive instruction in the five (5) areas of specialization recognized by the Institute of Automotive Service Excellence (ASE) for professional technician certification.
 Students are encouraged to participate in the ASE Certification testing program during their training.

 Instruction coincides with the eight (8) areas recognized by the Institute of Automotive Service Excellence (ASE) for professional technician certification, and provides for eight areas of specialization in Engine Repair, Automatic Transmission/Transaxle, Manual Drive Train and Axles, Suspension and Steering, Brakes, Electrical Systems, Heating and Air Conditioning, and Engine Performance.
 Students are encouraged to participate in the ASE Certification testing program during their training.

-1200 hours/approx. 12 months – full time
+Program Length: 1200 hours/approx. 12 months (full-time)

 Avionics Systems Technicians are specialists who repair and maintain a plane’s

 electronic instruments, such as radio communication devices and equipment, radar systems, and navigation aids.
 As the use of digital technology increases, more time is spent maintaining computer systems.

 Industry Certification & State Credential Exams